pehringer/spud/README.md

 START  get A_GET
        add I
        set INDEX
-INDEX  num 0
+INDEX  0
        set J
 END    any END
-I      num 2
+I      2
-J      num 0
+J      0
 A_GET  get A
 A      1
        2